snadi/GitHubClassroomMgmt/README.md

 # Scripts to manage GitHub Classroom

 This folder contains scripts to collect assignments and push feedback to student repositories in a given GitHub organization.
 There are no repo creation scripts here, since we use GitHub classroom for this part.
-Loop at [https://github.com/snadi/UsefulCourseScripts](https://github.com/snadi/UsefulCourseScripts) if you are interested in that.
+Look at [https://github.com/snadi/UsefulCourseScripts](https://github.com/snadi/UsefulCourseScripts) if you are interested in that.

 # Prerequisites